Market Overview

 Frequently Asked Questions

-Is Chesterfield or Washington more affordable?
+Is Chesterfield or Washington DC more affordable?

-Is Chesterfield or Washington better for families?
+Is Chesterfield or Washington DC better for families?

 Both cities are popular with families.
 Chesterfield County is one of the fastest-growing counties in the Richmond metro, offering new construction, strong schools, and affordable homes south of the James River.
 Washington, D. The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.

 Market data verified by smover using real transaction records.
 School data from Virginia DOE, Maryland MSDE, and DC OSSE public reports.
 Property tax rates from Virginia Dept. of Taxation (2024).
 Walkability scores from Walk Score (2024).
 Crime data from FBI UCR and Virginia State Police (2023).
 Commute times are approximate rush-hour estimates.
-Updated March 2026.
+Updated June 2026.